 You don’t need something specific for drilling.
-Tap fluids like Tap Magic, for instance, are great for drilling.
+Tap fluids like Tap Magic, for instance, are great for drilling metal.
 I personally prefer something with a little more body and apply it with a small brush, but any like these with a squirt top work fine too.

 Side Note: You don’t have to use special cutting fluid.
 It’s preferred, of course, but in a pinch, use motor oil or some other lubricant.
 It stinks when it burns and often smokes as you drill, but it works.
 It’s much better than drilling dry.

 Wow, this post is a lot longer than I intended.
 Hopefully you get some good info from it.
-We’ll look at techniques for drilling big holes with small hand drills in another post soon.
+We’ll look at techniques for drilling big holes in metal with small hand drills in another post.

-Final Note: If you need some specific drills or sizes, like to build one of our DIY Projects, you can get onesy bits at: https://drillsandcutters.com/ Browse around a little and you can find reduced shank drills with 3 flats on the spindle — which are excellent for drilling medium sized holes with a hand drill — like those needed for our Gantry Cranes.
+Drills Note: If you need some specific drills or sizes, like to build one of our DIY Projects, you can get nice single bits at Drills and Cutters.
+Browse around a little and you can find reduced shank drills with 3 flats on the spindle — which are excellent for drilling medium sized holes with a hand drill — like those needed for our Gantry Cranes.
 You can choose Made in USA or Imported.
-I have found them to be better quality than Home Depot or Lowes or Ace, and the price is usually better.
+I have found they are better quality than Home Depot or Lowes or Ace, and the price is usually better.